streamingfast/substreams/docs/developers-guide/substreams-sink-files.md

 # `substreams-sink-files` introduction

-## Outline

-1. Download code and tools
-2. Run code and verify output
-3. Substreams modifications
-4. Understanding the sink tool
-5. Run tool and verify output
-6. Conclusion and review

-**<i>NOTE: We can delete this outline later if you want, it helps me with development and creation of this content.
-If you would like to add or remove or restructure the main sections/steps of the document, let's do it here and then work down into the content.</i>**

 ### Purpose

 This documentation exists to assist you in understanding and beginning to use the StreamingFast `substreams-sink-files` tool.
 The accompanying Substreams module is provided as a basic example of the elements required for sinking blockchain data into files-based storage solutions.